MakeMeSenpai/the_damned/README.md

     - [x] **Stretch:** Create Specials Class
     - [x] **Stretch:** Create Sub-Special Class
 - Functionality
+    - [x] Enemies must follow the path
-    - [ ] Enemies must follow the path and attack Home base.
+    - [ ] Enemies attack Home base.
 Bringing down Hero's Health
     - [ ] Heros must be able to move on the path
     - [ ] Enemies should stop if they run into the Hero
     - [ ] Heroes and Enemies should be able to attack one another.
 Thus killing Enemies and bringing down a Hero's Stamina